hope it’s not too late

 Should I be back in Texas right now?
 Should I be in Pittsburgh, as I haven’t seen Kevin in forever?
 There are all of these people in my thoughts right now, Santa, and over the past year we’ve all been spread even further apart.
 Jeff’s all the way in New York.
 So is Andi.
 Josh and Jami and Bill and all of the others in San Francisco.
 My cousin, who I just got closer to over the past couple of years, is in Connecticut and I can’t call him since the Handspring broke and lost his number.
 My Austin friends are going to all of their homes for Christmas, which spreads through Texas to Alabama.
 My sister is going out of town for the weekend.
 My parents will probably be working.

 Santa, I should have tried harder to go home.
-It’s a very sunny, very warm Christmas here, and I appreciate the fact that I’m not having to spend money on new clothes (although, some smaller clothes that fit would be nice– maybe during the after Christmas sales?), and the sun makes it easier to trick myself into thinking it’s sometime in March, but I’m thinking about a trip to the Ghetto Target today to buy some Christmas-smelling items to help myself along.
+It’s a very sunny, very warm Christmas here, and I appreciate the fact that I’m not having to spend money on new clothes (although, some smaller clothes that fit would be nice– maybe during the after Christmas sales?), and the sun makes it easier to trick myself into thinking it’s sometime in March, but I’m thinking about a trip to Target today to buy some Christmas-smelling items to help myself along.

 I think it’s time to just enjoy the quiet Christmas.
 I don’t have to deal with cancelled flights or long car rides or strange food or wrapping presents last minute or finding receipts or crying babies or mulled wine or arguments or tension or any of those things that go along with the holidays.
 I will be here with Eric, where we will try and figure out how to cook food, ruin food, drink wine and then probably order some Chinese take-out.
 We’re going to rent videos and chase Cal and make a small hat for Taylor.
 We’ll make lots of phone calls and shed tears and maybe we’ll give each other facials.
 Santa, if you could not tell anyone that I sometimes give Eric facials, I’d really appreciate it.
 Chuy teases him enough.